Are you preparing your goat herd for winter by studying up on winter goat care?

 Next, provide enough calories for your goats.

 I’ve discussed this briefly in the above nutrition section.
+I want to talk about how much to feed goats.
 I wanted to enforce this topic because it’s really easy to want to give goats more calories than they need.

 Because goats only need what can maintain them.
 And that depends on how much they are working.
 It also depends on how cold it gets.